 - Use your phone’s voice recorder or speech-to-text to dictate ideas as you think of them.

 - Have a quick access word processing app ready to jot down ideas between rounds of household chores.
 I like Evernote, some prefer Google Docs.

 - Use the time on a commute to jot down ideas.
-If you’re driving, use your voice recorder to voice-to-speech.
+If you’re driving, use your voice recorder or voice-to-text.